joelreis/joelreis.github.io/_pages/markdown.md

 * Footer: _includes/footer.html
 * Static files (like PDFs): /files/
 * Profile image (can set in _config.yml): images/profile.png
+* Styles: /assets/css/

+The main colors of the website are defined in _/assets/css/main.scss

 ## Tips and hints